RogueDevStudiosLLC/UniversalAuthenticatedReportGenerator/README.md

 # README #
+### Purpose ###

+This project was a joint effort in order to give real experience to interns at colleges and universities in Texas and Oregon.

 ### Universal Authorized Report Generator ###

 * This program will generate business reports from properly formated .xls, .xlsx, .xbrl, .csv, and .txt files.
 * Current Version: 0.0.1

 ### How do I get set up? ###